 A computer is considered essential for study at VCU and personal ownership of a computer is required for enrolled students.
-Faculty and students who need a loaner Chromebook for short periods of time should reach out to the IT Support Center directly by calling 804-828-2227 or via email at email@example.com.
+Faculty and students who need a loaner laptop or other media equipment for short periods of time can check them out from the IT Support Center on the lower level of Cabell Library.
+Learn more at https://vcutsmpc.

 Tech for Troops, a local veteran support organization, provides FREE laptops to veterans who are going back to school.

 Access to the Internet